CodeYourFuture/syllabus-archive/node-db/week-15/lesson.md

 > * Read: [REST](http://www.restapitutorial.com/lessons/restfulresourcenaming.html)

-### Middlewares
+### Middleware

-Middlewares allow us to process requests for example [body-parser](https://www.youtube.com/watch?v=vKlybue_yMQ) which makes it easier to work with POST requests and forms.
+Middleware allow us to process requests to add functionalities that are not built in to Express, for example logging, authentication, etc.

 > * Express Documentation: [Using Middleawre](https://expressjs.com/en/guide/using-middleware.html)
+> * Video: [body-parser](https://www.youtube.com/watch?v=vKlybue_yMQ) which makes it easier to work with POST requests and forms.

 ## Advanced Topics